7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/workflow.md

     [x] Make a check list by complexity. (pincho method) [x] Check overview of how methods are called.
     [x] Create sequence of how to review contracts.
 Where to start, how to continue.
 Probably simple to complex contracts.
-[ ] Reconnaissance
+[x] Reconnaissance
   [x] Create an `audit` branch to work in.
-  [ ] Run `slither .` and `aderyn .` on the code base.
+  [x] Run `slither .` on the code base.
 Make notes in the code of where issues were flagged.
+  [x] Run `aderyn .` on the code base.
+Make notes in the code of where issues were flagged.
-  [ ] Go through code in sequence decided earlier.
+  [x] Go through code in sequence decided earlier.
-  [ ] Make notes, ask questions... get to know the code.
+  [x] Make notes, ask questions... get to know the code.

 [ ] Vulnerability identification:
   [ ] First pass: Get the attacker mentality started: how to break what I see?
+  [ ] When I think I found one: build PoC and check.
+    [ ] If indeed vulnerability, create report item: only title and ref to PoC.
+(I might find related issues, might get more insight etc.)
-The basic things to look out for:
+  [ ] The basic things to look out for:
     [ ] Insufficient Access control: Lacking (or wrong) role restrictions.
     [ ] Governor attacks possible? / Centralization?
     [ ] Signature Replay?